EbaaAlIbrahim/maids.cc-AI-Engineer/README.md

 "battery_power": 1200,
 .
 }

 4. Predict the Device Price
+Endpoint: Get http://localhost:8080/api/devices/predict/{id} Replace {id} with the ID of the device you added just before.
-Endpoint: Get http://localhost:8080/api/devices/predict/{id}Headers None needed.
+Headers None needed.
 So, the response should include the approximate price range.